Hartford Art School

 About the Program

-This model enhances our ability to be a truly international program—from our students, to faculty, to off-premise meeting destinations.
+On-campus learning combined with spring and fall travel enhances our ability to be a truly international program—from our students, to faculty, to off-premise meeting destinations.
 The art world is situated within a global market and our program is designed to access and utilize this enriching perspective.

 For more information, and to see a complete list of degree requirements, visit the Course Catalog.